An evergreen tree stands vibrant and lively no matter the weather. Its green foliage never wavers against the frigid temperatures of winter.

 Now, this piece of content is relevant to an audience member year-round.
-This infographic we created for our client 970 Services.
-Their clients can now come back to this graphic again and again to understand the pros and cons of steel roofing.
+This infographic we created for our own blog post, How to Optimize Your Digital Marketing Budget, can be considered evergreen.

 It details different digital marketing strategies a business might use to promote itself and some relevant information on what one should keep in mind when pursuing a given strategy.
 The information is timeless and can be referenced back to over and over again.